Arif46/Utbuntu-cmd/PHP MULTIPLE VERSION INSTALL.md

 $ sudo systemctl restart apache2

-## Fist check php verison then get will version and change version fist previous version a2dismod with enable new version and new version sudo update-alternative command use and run the apache server.
+## First check php verison then get will version and change version fist previous version a2dismod with enable new version and new version sudo update-alternative command use and run the apache server.